 - An increasing value for customer retention (vs. acquisition): As a result of the pandemic creating a surge in online (vs. offline) shopping, thus more digital ad spending to attract new customers, acquisition costs are becoming more costly.
 Yet, in some ways, the increasing acquisition costs reinforce the value of existing customers.
 Thus, causing many brands to prioritize customer retention over trying to gain new ones.

 - Less ad-focused spending, more CX- and data-driven investments: As said, marketers are more focused more than ever on CX-related and data-related spending.
 Because of the favorable adoption in these areas, it also means that there’s been a substantial drop in advertising-related MarTech investments.
 Why?
-One of the main reasons is because there have been heavy marketing budget cuts as a result of the pandemic, according to Gartner.
+One of the main reasons is that there have been heavy marketing budget cuts as a result of the pandemic, according to Gartner.
 This has a great impact on advertising.
 In addition, the Portada report (or see again image 1) showed that in 2020, 57% of companies invested more in ad-related MarTech solutions than in 2019.
 Then, 2021 saw only 36% of brands investing more in ad-related MarTech tools than in 2020.
 So, the reduced budget within many companies is causing those like marketers to be more frugal in their investments and to switch priorities.

 - Higher demand for more modern and innovative MarTech solutions: The growing competition between older tech enterprises and new or emerging start-ups to adopt cloud-based technologies will result in a higher need for more MarTech innovations.
 Additionally, developments in emerging fields like loT and AI will enable B2B software companies to design more robust MarTech solutions to support customer engagement and increase ROI.